A sharper energy method for the localization of the support to some stationary Schr{\"o}dinger equations with a singular nonlinearity: Introduction

 \section{Introduction}

-Since the beginnings of the eighties of the last century, it is already well-known that the absence of the maximum principle for the case of systems and higher order nonlinear partial differential equations was one of the main motivations of the introduction of suitable energy methods allowing to conclude the compactness of the support of their solutions (see, e.g., the presentation made in the monograph Antontsev, D\'iaz and Shmarev~\cite{MR2002i:35001}.
+Since the beginnings of the eighties of the last century, it is already well-known that the absence of the maximum principle for the case of systems and higher order nonlinear partial differential equations was one of the main motivations of the introduction of suitable energy methods allowing to conclude the compactness of the support of their solutions (see, e.g., the presentation made in the monograph Antontsev, D\'iaz and Shmarev~\cite{MR2002i:35001}).

 The application of such type of methods to the case of nonlinear Schrödinger equations with a singular zero order term required some important improvements of the method.
-That was the main object of the author's papers of Bégout and D\'iaz~\cite{MR2214595,MR2876246}.
+That was the main object of the previous author's papers of Bégout and D\'iaz~\cite{MR2214595,MR2876246}.

-The main goal of this paper is to present a sharper version of the mentioned method potentially able to be applied to many other problems related to this type of Schrödinger equations such as the study of self-similar solutions, case of Neumann boundary conditions, presence of nonlocal terms (such as, for instance, in Hartree-Fock theory in Cazenave~\cite{MR2002047}), etc. As a matter of fact, the concrete application of this sharper energy method to the concrete case of self-similar solutions of the evolution Schrödinger problem requires many additional arguments justifying the special structure of those solutions, reason why we decided to present it in a separated work (Bégout and D\'iaz~\cite{Beg-Di3}).
-We send the reader to Bégout and D\'iaz~\cite{Beg-Di3} for a long description of the important role of the compactness of the solution in this context and for many other references related to this qualitative property of the solution.
+The main goal of this new paper is to present a sharper version of the mentioned method potentially able to be applied to many other problems related to this type of Schrödinger equations such as the study of self-similar solutions, case of Neumann boundary conditions, presence of nonlocal terms (such as, for instance, in Hartree-Fock theory: Cazenave~\cite{MR2002047}), etc., which can not be treated with the mere technique presented in Bégout and D\'iaz~\cite{MR2214595,MR2876246}.
+As a matter of fact, the concrete application of this sharper energy method to the concrete case of self-similar solutions of the evolution Schrödinger problem requires many additional arguments justifying the special structure of those solutions, reason why we decided to present it in a separated work (Bégout and D\'iaz~\cite{MR3193996}).
+We send the reader to Bégout and D\'iaz~\cite{MR3193996} for a long description of the important role of the compactness of the solution in this context and for many other references related to this qualitative property of the solution.